gbrault/sqlgrid/README.rst

-At this point if you run jupyter lab normally with the 'jupyter lab' command, you should be able to use sqlgrid in notebooks as you normally would.
+At this point if you run jupyter lab normally with the 'jupyter lab' command, you should be able to use sqlgrid in notebooks as you normally would. you can change password with `jupyter notebook password`

 Documentation
 -------------